-Need for reconciliation-Reasons for differences in profits-Problem on preparation of reconciliation statement and memorandum reconciliation accounts.
+Need for reconciliation - Reasons for differences in profits - Problem on preparation of reconciliation statement and memorandum reconciliation accounts.

-(These activities are only indicative; the Faculty member can innovate)
+(These activities are only indicative, the Faculty member can innovate)

-- 1. Visit 3 factories in your locality and analyse the various methods of costing adopted by them. - 2.
-Identify the materials consumed in any two organizations of your choice and collect different formats materials requisition, purchase requisition, bin card, stores ledger. - 3.
-Prepare and present a wage sheet / pay roll with imaginary figures. - 4.
-Identify variable, fixed and semi-variable costs of two companies and prepare the cost sheet.
+1. Present a list of methods of costing adopted by industries located in the region.

+- 2. Prepare a list of materials consumed in any two organizations of your choice. - 3.
+Analyse different formats such as materials requisition purchase requisition-bin card- stores Ledger. - 4.
+Prepare and present a wage sheet / pay roll using imaginary figures. - 5.
+Develop a list of expenses of any two companies and present the cost sheet.

 - 1. Explain the Concepts, Methods and Techniques of Cost accounting. - 2.
 Prepare a Cost statement/Cost sheet in accordance with cost behavior (changes in output or activity or volume). - 3.
-Prepare store ledger using FIFO, LIFO, Simple and weighted average method as tool of material control. - Choose method for calculation of cost of labour using Time and Piece rate system-Halsey and Rowan premium system - Taylor and Merricks differential piece rate system as tool of Labour control. - 5.
+Prepare store ledger using FIFO, LIFO, Simple and weighted average method as tool of material control. - 4.
+Compute cost of labour using Time and Piece rate system Halsey and Rowan premium system Taylor and Merrick's differential piece rate system as tool of Labour control. - 5.
 Compute statement showing allocation and apportionment of overheads of service department to Producing Departments by using Repeated and simultaneous equation Methods. - 6.
-Prepare statement showing the reconciliation of cost and financial accounts.
+Compute statement showing the reconciliation of cost and financial accounts.

 - .
-C. Drury, Management and Cost Accounting

-- Nigam, Theory and Techniques of Cost Accounting
+C. Drury, Management and Cost Accounting - Nigam, Theory and Techniques of Cost Accounting

-- ❖ S. P. Jain & K L Narang, Cost and Management Accounting

-- ❖ Dr. S. N. Maheshwari, Cost Accounting

-- Jawaharlal, Cost Accounting

-- M. N. Arora, Cost Accounting, HPH
+- ❖ S. P. Jain & K L Narang, Cost and Management Accounting - Dr. S. N. Maheshwari, Cost Accounting - JawaharLal, Cost Accounting - M. N. Arora, Cost Accounting, H - ❖ AmandeepKaur, PunamAgarwal Industrial Relations - ❖ M. Sarma Aspects of labour welfare and social security.